-This complete terminal that operates the TOE is delivered to the user via standard delivery services (e.g. DHL).
-The delivery is tracked and the terminal can only be operated using an operator, administrator and revisor smart card which are shipped separately.
+The complete terminal that operates the TOE is delivered to the user via standard delivery services (e.g. DHL).
+The delivery however, is tracked and the terminal can only be operated using an operator, administrator and revisor smart card which are shipped separately.
 The delivery includes also non-TOE components like the computer hardware and peripherals.
+In the case of a firmware update, the delivery of the TOE software will be done by the TOE function for the firmware update.
+The TOE itself verifies the authenticity of the updated TOE software.

-The guidance documentation is not delivered together with the terminal as this would allow an attacker to steal a package and manipulate a terminal as well as the guidance.
+The guidance documentation is not delivered together with the terminal as this would allow an attacker to steal a packet and manipulate a terminal as well as the guidance.
 Instead, the guidance documentation is downloaded by the users via a secured web portal.

-Version 1.132 has the following hash value:
+The Guidance Version 1.195 has the following hash value (SHA256):